Sesam stasjon: Voices

+Set

 The outdoor scenes for the show were filmed at Lørenskog Station, which was repainted for the series.
 Only the station side was repainted in a colourful manner characteristic for Sesame Street, while its back was yellow and green.
-The original building was raised in 1901 after drawings by architect Paul Due, and the architecture is in the direction of Art Nouveau.
-A postmodern clock tower, also painted for the show, was built alongside the station in the 1980s.
-The station is located on the Trunk Line and is served by the Oslo Commuter Rail.
-By 2006, after a decision made three years earlier, the clock tower had been taken down and the main building was repainted in its old colours, yellow with brown lists.
-The actual station has not been operated since 14 June 2000.
+A postmodern clock tower was built alongside the station in the 1980s and was also painted for the show.

 Sesamtoget (The Sesame Train) that was used in the show consisted of four parts.
 Norwegian State Railways (NSB) converted two old shunters, El 10 no. 2504 and no. 2508, and two Di 2 no. 827 and no. 839.
 The three carriages used were two earlier German BFV1 carriages, which NSB had taken ownership of after the war, and a modified goods van.
 All of the train parts were painted in the same colourful scheme as the station.
 El 10 no. 2504 is currently being kept in Grorud and no. 2508 is stationed in Hamar, both old and not in regular use.
 While the Di 2 no. 839 has been repainted, no. 827 is being kept intact by the Norwegian Railway Club in Hønefoss.

+In other media

+Bjarne and Max Mekker were included in Children's Television Workshop's 1993 New Year's Eve special, Sesame Street Stays Up Late.